 Biography of Dr. Moggio

 Her early experience in a rich cultural milieu had a strong influence on choices later in life; she believed strongly in the value of learning foreign languages.
-Her first opportunity to learn a third language came in the seventh grade when she began to study French, the third language in which she became fluent.
+Her first opportunity to learn another language came in the seventh grade when she began to study French, the third language in which she became fluent.
 While at Walton High School she added Latin to her repertoire of languages, taking the equivalent of four years of Latin in three years.
-Anna-Maria had a facility with other languages as well; modestly admitting she was able to “get by” in German, Portuguese, and Spanish.
+Anna-Maria had a facility with other languages as well, modestly admitting she was able to “get by” in German, Portuguese, and Spanish.

 Anna-Maria received a Bachelor of Arts degree, cum laude in History at Adelphi University in New York.
 While at Adelphi, she was the recipient of numerous scholastic awards including: Delta Tau Alpha (the equivalent of Phi Beta Kappa), Pi Gamma Mu (National Social Science), Phi Alpha Theta (National History) and Departmental Honors in History at Commencement.
 Although all of Anna-Maria’s early schooling was spent in public schools, while at Adelphi University, a private non-sectarian institution, she was President of the Newman Club, a Catholic student fellowship.
 Anna-Maria received both her Master of Arts and Doctor of Philosophy degrees from Fordham University, a Jesuit institution.
 As a young woman, Anna-Maria received two separate fellowships from the Government of France to study in Toulouse where she pursued studies in French History.
 In her dissertation, Dr. Moggio wrote on perceptions of Napoleon Bonaparte by the French press in Toulouse 1830-1848.
 Anna-Maria had a passion for research and a researcher’s love of pursuing roots of the topic she was investigating.
 She credited her liberal arts education and her global experiences with her ability to see beneath the surface of a topic and make connections.

 Dr. Moggio’s early faculty appointments in History included Georgian Court University in Lakewood, New Jersey, The College of The Holy Cross in Worcester, Massachusetts and Worcester Polytechnic Institute.
 She served as the Associate Dean for Academic Affairs at Assumption College in Worcester from 1974 until 1979.
 While at Assumption College, Anna-Maria taught history in both the undergraduate and graduate schools.
 In 1979, Dr. Moggio moved to Pennsylvania where she served as the Academic Dean/Chief Academic Officer at Rosemont College in Rosemont, Pennsylvania.
 She served in that position from 1979 through 1991 and was the longest serving lay Dean at the College.
 At Rosemont College, Dr. Moggio was successful in obtaining grants for the Faculty through Pew Charitable Trusts.
-More recently, Anna-Maria served as Vice President for Academic Affairs at Centenary College in Hackettstown, New Jersey.
+Anna-Maria later served as Vice President for Academic Affairs at Centenary College in Hackettstown, New Jersey.
 Upon retiring from higher education, she returned to Worcester, Massachusetts.
 Anna-Maria participated in Campus Ministry at Assumption College and was a member of the University of Massachusetts Medical School Human Subjects Committee.
-Dr Moggio was an active member of Delta Epsilon Sigma, (the national Catholic Honor Society), and Phi Alpha Theta and was devoted to the pursuit of academic excellence.
+Dr Moggio was an active member of Delta Epsilon Sigma, (the National Catholic Honor Society), Phi Alpha Theta and was devoted to the pursuit of academic excellence.